Cytisine

+Cytisine is on the World Health Organization's List of Essential Medicines.

 Uses

 Smoking cessation

-Cytisine has been available in post-Soviet states for more than 40 years as an aid to smoking cessation under the brand name Tabex from the Bulgarian pharmaceutical company Sopharma AD.
-It was first marketed in Bulgaria in 1964 and then became widely available in the then-Soviet Union.
+Cytisine has been available in post-Soviet states as an aid to smoking cessation under the brand name Tabex from the Bulgarian pharmaceutical company Sopharma AD.
+In 1961, Bulgarian pharmacist Strashimir Ingilizov synthesized Tabex using the alkaloid Cytisine which was derived from the seeds of the yellow acacia (Cytisus laburnum), a European decorative shrub prevalent in Bulgaria and commonly referred to as "golden rain".
+It was first marketed in Bulgaria in 1964 and then became widely available in the Soviet Union.
 In Poland, it is sold under the brand name Desmoxan, and it is also available in Canada under the brand name Cravv.

 Its molecular structure has some similarity to that of nicotine, and it has similar pharmacological effects.
 Like the smoking cessation aid varenicline, cytisine is a partial agonist of nicotinic acetylcholine receptors (nAChRs).
 Cytisine has a short half-life of 4.8 hours.
 As a result, the extract provides smokers with satisfaction similar to smoking a cigarette, alleviating the urge to smoke and reducing the severity of nicotine withdrawal symptoms, while also reducing the reward experience of any cigarettes smoked.

-Cytisine is rapidly eliminated from the body.

 In 2011, a randomized controlled trial with 740 patients found cytisine improved 12-month abstinence from nicotine from 2.4% with placebo to 8.4% with cytisine.
 A 2013 meta-analysis of eight studies demonstrated that cytisine has similar effectiveness to varenicline but with substantially lower side effects.
 A 2014 systematic review and economic evaluation concluded that cytisine was more likely to be cost-effective for smoking cessation than varenicline.

+It is on the World Health Organization's List of Essential Medicines.